-The IRS has completed its examination of the federal income tax return of the Company for the tax year ended December 31, 2007.
-In December 2010, the Company received a report of the audit findings.
+The Internal Revenue Service ("IRS") has completed its examination of the federal income tax return of the Company for the tax year ended December 31, 2007.
 The Company disagrees with certain of the proposed adjustments and is disputing this matter through applicable IRS and judicial procedures, as appropriate.
 Separately, in the second quarter of 2011 the IRS commenced an audit of the Company's 2008 and 2009 tax years.
 The Company continues to comply with all information requests and no material adjustments of the Company's tax positions have been proposed at this time for the 2008 and 2009 tax years.
 Although the final resolution of these audits is uncertain and there are no assurances that the ultimate resolution will not exceed the amounts recorded, the Company believes that the ultimate disposition of these matters will not have a material adverse effect on its consolidated financial position, cash flows, or results of operations.